Texas State Technical College: Wind power

-In response to the growing need for technical training involving wind power (Texas is the number-one wind-energy generating state in the United States, primarily centered in windy West Texas), in 2007, TSTC Sweetwater created the first community college wind-energy program in Texas, and constructed a demonstration 2 MW 60 Hz DeWind D8.2 prototype wind turbine for student training.
+In response to the growing need for technical training involving wind power, TSTC Sweetwater created the first community college wind-energy program in Texas, and constructed a demonstration 2 MW 60 Hz DeWind D8.2 prototype wind turbine for student training in 2007.

 Texas State Technical College has partnered with Pinnacle Career Institute in Kansas City to offer the wind turbine technician program.